BronsonMagnan/DPMRecovery/readme.md

 I have tested this on Server 2016, with DPM 1807.

+This is version 1.0, there are definetly some UI related bugs, but it does the job.
+Known issues:
+1. Typing in a alternate restore subfolder after the drive root does not work.

 Please see DPM Recovery Instructions.png for the guide on using the GUI front end.

 ![alt text](https://github.com/BronsonMagnan/DPMRecovery/blob/master/DPM%20Recovery%20Instructions.png "Instructions")